Assam: Student was not arrested for her poem but because she wanted to join ULFA(I), alleges CM

 “The girl was not arrested for writing a poem,” Sarma told reporters.
 “If she had not been arrested, she would have gone to the ULFA(I).
 How can we allow her to do so?
 If she goes to the ULFA(I), she will return as a human bomb and kill us.”

-Barshashree Buragohain was arrested on May 18 after the police took suo motu cognisance of a Facebook post she made a day before.
+Barshashree Buragohain was arrested on May 18 after the police filed a case against her for a Facebook post she made a day before.
 She has been booked under provisions of the Unlawful Activities (Prevention) Act.
 Buragohain is a second-year Bachelor of Science student at the DCB Girls College in Jorhat.

 The first information report said that Buragohain had written in Assamese “Swadhin xurujor dixe akou ekhuj, Akou korim rashta druh” (One more step toward the sun of freedom, once again, I will commit treason).